talos-vulndev/afl-dyninst/README.txt

 instrumenting that function leading to crashes and changed program behaviour when the register is used for function parameters.

-Switch -S allows you to not instrument a specific function.
+Switch -S allows you to not instrument specific functions.
 This options is mainly to hunt down bugs in dyninst.

-It can only be set once.
+Switch -D installs the afl fork server and forced exit functions but no basic block instrumentation.
+That would serve no purpose - unless there is another interesting tool coming up ...

 Compiling: